mpsonntag/prespost/201900_GSoC/Proposals.md

 well-defined formats like the odML[2] metadata format and the NIX[3] format for scientific data.

-Inspired by existing continuous integration services like Travis[4] or CircleCI[5] and recent developed build pipelines for the scientific field like SnakeMake[6] this project will aspire to prototype a continuous integration microservice for scientific data within the scope of the G-Node Data Infrastructure services.
+Considering existing continuous integration services like Travis[4] or CircleCI[5] and build pipelines for the scientific field like SnakeMake[6] this project aims to prototype a continuous integration microservice for research data within the scope of the G-Node Data Infrastructure services.

-Scope of the project is
-[ToBeDefined]
+Scope of the project is to set up a microservice for automated organization and processing of data and metadata using established CI technology.
+The development will be performed based on a use case of electrophysiological data.

-A successful application will have some experience with either the Python or the Go programming language and ideally is already familiar with either git, any continuous integration service or SnakeMake
+A successful application will have some experience with the Python or the Go programming languages and ideally is familiar with git, continuous integration services and/or SnakeMake

 [1] https://gin.g-node.org
 [2] https://github.com/G-Node/python-odml